(This post contains affiliate links. Read my full disclosure.)

 A project manager approached me recently with a problem.
 She knew that some of the data that was being submitted in internal reports was — frankly — made up.
 It was made up with the best intentions from educated guesses and extrapolation.

 It’s probably fairer and less controversial to say that it was ‘estimated’ rather than created totally randomly from scratch.
 But she was worried that other people were interpreting the estimate as definite fact.

 That didn’t sit quite right with her (and she didn’t know she was a perfect example of a project management ethics case study when she was telling me the story!).

 PMI defines ethics like this:

 What are ethical issues in management?

-Here are some examples of ethical issues in management that you might face:
+Here are some examples of ethical issues in project management that you might face: